 The filling includes corn meal muffin mix, which holds everything together and adds a nice sweetness to the final flavor.

-Stuffed mushrooms are a great little appetizer to snack on before the meal begins.
-Grill up a couple batches of these and you'll never be lonely while tending the outdoor cooker.
+These mushrooms are a great little appetizer to snack on before the meal begins.
+Grill up a couple batches and you'll never be lonely while tending the outdoor cooker.

 To prep the mushrooms, pop out the stems and scoop out the gills with a teaspoon.
-Poke a hole through the mushroom cap to let liquid drain as the 'shrooms are grilling.
+Poke a hole through the mushroom cap to let liquid drain as the mushrooms are grilling.

 Prep the mushrooms and chop the onions and crab meat.
 Prepare the muffin batter.
 Follow the muffin mix directions, but use half the amount of water called for to start.

 Lightly coat the mushrooms with oil, then shake on a bit of salt and pepper.
 Fill each mushroom cap with a generous amount of stuffing.

-method, in a covered grill for 15 to 20 minutes, or until the little muffin is done.
+Grill the mushrooms using the indirect grilling method, in a covered grill for 15 to 20 minutes, or until the little muffin-in-a-'shroom is done.